ant512/WoopsiGfx/Readme.txt

 Requirements
 ------------

-  To compile the project you need devKitPro.
+  To compile the project you need devKitARM.

 Installation